Old Aberdeen Campus

 Year 3:

-Anthropological Theory; Doing Anthropological Research; Ethnography; Research Project Part 1; Optional courses of your choice including: Medical Anthropology; Religion, Power and Belief; Emotion, Self and Society; Nature and Society.
+Anthropological Theory; Doing Anthropological Research; Research Project Part 1; Optional courses of your choice including: Medical Anthropology; Religion, Power and Belief; Emotion, Self and Society; Nature and Society.

 Year 4: